Next SOE sitting: Tuesday 12 October 2021

 FFPMRCA Remote MCQ

-The next sitting of the MCQ is scheduled for 25 August 2021.
+The next sitting of the MCQ is TBC.
 Like the last MCQ sitting on 6 January 2021, this exam will be delivered online and invigilated by remote invigilators through a company called TestReach.
 TestReach are very experienced in running online invigilated tests and expert on guiding candidates through a remote delivery of their examination successfully.
 Once candidates enrol on the exam, TestReach will support them personally in the set up and pre-test trial of their examination.

 TestReach tutorials for candidates